-Based on the results of our review, except for the matters described below, we found that the significant revenue and expenditure projections in the tentative budget for the general, electric, library and parking funds are reasonable.
-However, the water and sewer funds' tentative budgets are not balanced, and include a deficit of more than \$273,000 and \$264,000, respectively, or almost 10 percent in each fund.
-Village officials told us they recognized the deficit and planned to raise water and sewer rates to make up the difference.
-We recommend the Board address these deficits in order to avoid adopting budgets that include appropriations without sufficient financing sources.
-We had a similar finding in last year's budget review and the Board did adjust the rate structure and reduced some expenditures; as a result of the actions taken by the Board, the funds are projected to not incur a deficit for the current fiscal year.
+Based on the results of our review, except for the matters described in this letter, we found that the significant revenue and expenditure projections in the tentative budget for the general, electric and parking funds are reasonable.
+However, the water and sewer funds' tentative budgets are not balanced and include a deficit of approximately \$236,000 (7 percent of the fund's estimated revenues) in the water fund and \$206,000 (6 percent of the fund's estimated revenues) in the sewer fund.
+Village officials told us these deficits represent the amounts the water and sewer rates need to be increased, which they intend to do in May 2016.
+We recommend the Board address the rate changes and balance the budget prior to adoption in order to avoid appropriations without sufficient financing sources.
+We had a similar finding in last year's budget review; the Board did adjust the rate structure in both funds after the budget was adopted, and, as a result of those actions, the funds are not projected to incur deficits for the current fiscal year.